bimobject/docs/docs/documentation/guides/creating-your-first-product.md

 ![Image of the supplier search sidepanel](/images/guides/creating-your-first-product/supplier-in-list.jpg)

 :::tip No connected supplier?
-If the supplier you are looking for is not part of Eando X, you can invite them to join the platform by clicking the `Invite new supplier` button in the top right corner.
+If the supplier you are looking for is not part of EandoX, you can invite them to join the platform by clicking the `Invite new supplier` button in the top right corner.
 This will open a sidepanel where you can enter the details of the supplier you want to invite, along with a message to send them.
 :::

 Now, we need to add the suppliers components to your library.